Fiserv/global-currency-solutions/docs/getting-started.md

 Integrate FX solutions using the Developer Studio.
 FX solutions offers a suite of products, including  Dynamic Currency Conversion and Multicurrency Pricing.

 To get started:
 <br>1.
-Review the product offerings on Product Overview
+Review product offerings on PRODUCT OVERVIEW
 <br>2.
-Choose the product that aligns with business goals and cardholder experience
+Choose the product that aligns with business goals and desired cardholder experience
 <br>3.
-To start using the APIs Create an Account
+To start using the APIs, CREATE AN ACCOUNT
 <br>4.
-Once account is created, you can request an API Key & Secret for TEST environment
+Request an API Key & Secret for TEST environment

 ## Use Cases